Satisfactory Academic Progess - Undergraduate

 Each financial aid recipient’s progress is reviewed once annually, at the conclusion of the spring term.
 Students are measured against both the qualitative and the quantitative standards.
 Students are responsible for notifying Student Financial Services of any grade changes which occur after grade processing and satisfactory academic progress evaluations are complete.

-If a student is not meeting the standard, the student’s eligibility for Federal Student Aid is terminated.
+If a student is not meeting the standard, the student’s eligibility for federal student aid and institutional aid is terminated.
 The student is notified that his/her eligibility has been terminated.
 Notification is also provided to the Associate Dean of the College.
 The notice provides students information about the SAP standards and how the student can appeal the decision to terminate his/her aid eligibility.

 If a student was placed on probationary status based on a previous appeal, their progress will be reviewed after each term to verify that s/he is meeting the conditions of his/her academic plan.